Resources & FAQs

 Skipjack Wind will connect to PJM, a regional electric grid serving several states. Ørsted is currently evaluating critical components of the project, such as cable landfall and interconnection location.
 We look forward to continuing discussions about cable landfall and interconnection and receiving feedback directly from communities and stakeholders. Ørsted is committed to a transparent process in making these important decisions and will engage stakeholders at all levels before any final decisions are made.

-• How many wind turbines will Skipjack Wind include and how tall will they be?
+• How many wind turbines will Skipjack Wind include?

 • How far apart will turbines be placed, and will the wind farm be navigable?